Happy Mother's Day to all the moms, mums, mas and maters among our readers. Mark has some songs for the season.

 Meanwhile, in case you missed it, here's how the last seven days looked to Steyn:

-A new week at SteynOnline begins tonight with our Song of the Week and a bonus Sunday edition of Mark at the Movies.
+A new week at SteynOnline begins this evening with our Song of the Week and continues through the week with more second-birthday observances.